-Pour the ingredients into a mixing glass with ice.
+Pour the ingredients into a cocktail shaker filled with ice.

 Serve and enjoy!

-As it often goes with drinks that have a long-standing popularity, there are a number of ways to make the Alabama Slammer.
-Try one of these shooters instead, they're all made the same way: just shake it, strain it, and shoot it.
+As it often goes with drinks that have long-standing popularity, there are a number of ways to make the Alabama Slammer.
+Try one of these shooters instead, they're all made the same way: shake it, strain it, and shoot it.

-How Did We End Up With So Many Alabama Slammers?
+Why So Many Alabama Slammers?